Mindy Kaling Explains Why She Offered To Write A New Show For ‘Roseanne’ Stars John Goodman And Laurie Metcalf

 Before Roseanne Barr’s recent Twitter tirade cost the entire Roseanne staff their jobs, the writers of the ABC reboot brought back a decades-old sitcom that touched on important issues in America in 2018.
 The show veered into the political arena with a family feud about the results of the 2016 election.
 Other timely topics, including healthcare for the middle class and the opioid crisis, were also addressed.

 A future season of the show would have surely hit on more hot topics.
-Before Roseanne was suddenly canceled last week, the writing staff for the new season was set to include Wanda Sykes and Norm MacDonald as well as veteran Roseanne writers Bruce Rasmussen, Dave Caplan, Sid Youngers and Betsy Borns.
+Before Roseanne was suddenly canceled last week, the writing staff for the new season was set to include Wanda Sykes and Norm MacDonald as well as veteran Roseanne writers Bruce Rasmussen, Dave Caplan, Sid Youngers, and Betsy Borns.
 In addition, several new writers, including Ali Liebegott (Transparent), Mitch and Jana Hunter (The Middle), Ted Jessup (Family Guy), comedy writers Liz Astrof and Emily Wilson, and stand-up comic Jena Friedman had been set to join the writing staff for the second season of the Roseanne revival, according to Deadline.

 Now, fans of Roseanne can only hope for a spinoff series.
 Meanwhile, while she made it clear she’s not trying to step on any toes, Mindy Kaling isn’t the only star interested in writing for the Roseanne alums.
 Girls creator Lena Dunham took to Twitter to pitch an idea for a Roseanne spinoff about “Darlene’s cool kids.”